-- bdr.workers doesn't show worker-specific info like worker_commit_timestamp anymore. - bdr.worker_errors is deprecated and lost most of the info. - bdr.state_journal_details is deprecated and lost most of the info. - bdr.event_summary replaces bdr.worker_errors and bdr.state_journal_details with additional info like Raft role changes. - The table bdr.node_catchup_info now has the user-consumable view bdr.node_catchup_info_details, which shows info in a more friendly way. - Witness node is no longer distinguished by the replication sets it replicates but by using the node_kind value in bdr.node_summary. - All the Raft (consensus) related tables and functions were adjusted to support multiple Raft instances (sub-group Raft). - bdr.node_pre_commit view and the underlying table was removed, as the information is no longer stored in a table. - bdr.commit_decisions view was added and replaces the bdr.node_pre_commit one. - Multiple internal autopartition tables were replaced by taskmgr ones, as the mechanism behind it was generalized. - bdr.network_monitoring view was removed along with underlying tables and functions.
+- bdr.workers doesn't show worker-specific info like worker_commit_timestamp anymore. - bdr.worker_errors is deprecated and lost most of the info. - bdr.state_journal_details is deprecated and lost most of the info. - bdr.event_summary replaces bdr.worker_errors and bdr.state_journal_details with additional info like Raft role changes. - The table bdr.node_catchup_info now has the user-consumable view bdr.node_catchup_info_details, which shows info in a more friendly way. - Witness node is no longer distinguished by the replication sets it replicates but by using the node_kind value in bdr.node_summary. - All the Raft (consensus) related tables and functions were adjusted to support multiple Raft instances (sub-group Raft). - bdr.node_pre_commit view and the underlying table was removed, as the information is no longer stored in a table. - bdr.commit_decisions view was added and replaces the bdr.node_pre_commit one. - Multiple internal autopartition tables were replaced by taskmgr ones, as the mechanism behind it was generalized. - bdr.network_monitoring view was removed along with underlying tables and functions. - Many catalogs were added and some have new columns, as described in Catalogs.
+These aren't breaking changes strictly speaking, but we recommend reviewing them when upgrading.

-20.5 In-place Postgres major version upgrades
+20.5 Application schema upgrades